AdaptiveMotorControlLab/AmadeusGPT/README.md

 ### Install from the source

-**Make sure you eidt those installation scripts to point to your own conda path before you run them**
+**Make sure you edit those installation scripts to point to your own conda path before you run them**

 #### Minimal installation
 **Recommended for:** Running AmadeusGPT without GPUs.
 This setup is lightweight and is limited to processing movie files and keypoint outputs (.h5) from DeepLabCut.